kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 2. "child" Gateway ordered by creation time (oldest first)
 3. "child" Gateway ordered alphabetical by “{namespace}/{name}”.

-If there are conflicts between these, this should be reported as `Conflicted=True` in the listener as usual.
+If there are listener conflicts between Gateways, this should be reported as `Conflicted=True` in the ListenerStatus as usual.
+See 'Gateway Conditions' section below for more details on which Gateway resource should report the conflict.

 ### Status Fields